Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

 The family is in an old stage of development due to the long distance atmospheric propagation, judging from the existence of a large number of lower energy degraded gamma-rays.
 However, the family contains, in the central region, several very high energy showers, higher than or close to 100 TeV.
 Those are confined within the radius smaller than several centimeters from the centre of the family.
 All of them started the shower development from the upper chamber and were penetrating deeply into the lower chamber, far beyond the expectation from simple electromagnetic cascades.
 Their transition curves are shown in Fig.~\ref{Cen_VII_pen}.

 This family is sometimes claimed to be the {\it Chiron-type} interaction because of very large lateral spread of hadrons \cite{Has_Tam} (the spread of high energy hadrons with $E(\gamma) \ge $ 40 TeV is as large as $\langle E(\gamma) \cdot R \rangle \simeq$ 1300 GeV$\cdot$m) and the existence of the {\it strongly penetrating component}, revealing typical {\it mini-cluster} configuration.
-The majority of very high energy penetrating cascades, given in Fig. \ref{Cen_VII_pen} show a typical {\it mini-cluster} structure.
+The majority of very high energy penetrating cascades, given in Fig. \ref{Cen_VII_pen}, show a typical {\it mini-cluster} structure.
 Re-analysis of the event \cite{Cen_V_VII} confirmed its exotic character and showed that characteristics of the hadronic secondaries are compatible with assumption of one emitting fire-ball.

 4. {\em CENTAURO ``PAMIR'' \cite{Has_Tam,Cen_Pamir,Moscow}}.\\ Centauro event, marked in \cite{Has_Tam} as G178H178 or P3' C2 B178 in \cite{Cen_Pamir,Moscow} was found in the carbon-type chamber no. 2 of P-3', consisting of the standard gamma block (6 cm Pb) followed by the carbon target (60 cm C) and the hadron block (5 cm Pb), from USSR-Japan joint exposure at the Pamir.
 The event shows every feature of a Centauro, i.e. the energy is mainly released into the hadron-induced showers and the average lateral visible-energy spread is much higher for the hadron induced showers than for the $\gamma$-ray induced ones.
 For the hadron induced showers both spectra: the fractional visible energy and the lateral visible energy spread, can be well reproduced by exponential functions.
-The height of the interaction was estimated to be H = 700$ \pm$ 100 m, from the lateral visible energy spread of hadrons with $\Sigma E_{h}^{\gamma} \geq $4 TeV and by using the same as for Centauro I $\langle p_{T}(\gamma) \rangle $ value.
+The height of the interaction was estimated to be H = 700 $ \pm$ 100 m, from the lateral visible energy spread of hadrons with $\Sigma E_{h}^{\gamma} \geq $4 TeV and by using the same as for Centauro I $\langle p_{T}(\gamma) \rangle $ value.
 Estimated numbers and energies of electromagnetic and hadronic component at the top of the chamber are: $N_{\gamma}$ = 55, $\Sigma E_{\gamma}$ = 372.5 TeV, $N_{h} = $ 45, $\Sigma E_{h}^{\gamma}$ = 700 TeV.
 The multiplicity and energy of hadrons estimated at the original interaction is $ N_{h}$ = 77$\pm$16 and $\Sigma E_{h}^{\gamma} = 1000$ TeV \cite{Navia} respectively (for showers with the visible energy greater than 2.3 TeV).

 5. {\em ELENA \cite{Elena}}.\\ Elena is a superfamily with a total measured energy $\sim$ 1700 TeV, detected in the Pamir deep lead chamber of a total thickness of 60 cm, what corresponds to $\sim 3 \lambda_{int}$.
 It has given a rather rare opportunity to observe the transition of particles produced in such high energy interaction through the deep chamber.
 The majority of superfamilies were detected in relatively thin chambers ($\le 1.5 \lambda_{int}$) what makes impossible the detailed investigation of hadron characteristics.